 Risks Associated with Excedrin During Different Trimesters

 The dangers of Excedrin change with each trimester.
-In the first trimester, the baby is most at risk.
 Taking Excedrin might harm the baby’s development.

 Trimester-Specific Considerations